This Dividend Discount Model Tells Us The Value Of 5 Dividend Stocks

 - My desired annual return on investment – 10%

 Based on these assumptions, the single-stage dividend discount model places a fair value on Raytheon stock at $68 per share.
-Trading in the high $50s, we have another good value.
+Trading around $70 per share, we have another stock that looks to be fully valued.

 - Projected dividend growth – 7%